-Jodie Sutton - Creative apprentice at New Brewery Arts
+Jodie Sutton - Creative Apprenticeship at New Brewery Arts

 When I finished my A-Levels, I had no idea what I wanted to do next.
 I got good grades and was offered a place to study History at Reading University, but the thought of leaving home and going to university terrified me.